Slipper tub and double vanity bathroom remodel in Malvern, PA by Fedor Fabrication

 East Whiteland Township + Malvern Borough permitting for bath work

-We handle permitting for your project through Malvern Borough.
+We handle all of it — every required permit, pulled through Malvern Borough.
 Permit fees tend to run 1–2% of contract value and are included transparently on every Fedor proposal.

 Where we source for Malvern bathroom projects